ericposas/pages/PAGES.md

 ## TODO
 ### Add
- - Don't allow a page or book to be added if it exists already (in Book level and Page level)
+ - Add a pop-up warning modal when in areas specified (when user can't do a certain action bc a page exists, etc.)
- - Add page button needs to add a page to the current book view if a book is open
+ - Add page button needs to add a page to the current book view if a book is open, or add an inner "Add page" plus button inside the book view
- - Add ability to add stray pages to existing books
  - Add an edit/delete feature on the text items